 Lemon water is popular to help combat any taste issue you may have.
 While you may not get a bubblegum ice cream flavor with a homemade pre-workout, you will avoid proprietary blends and nasty tasting ingredients.

 Seventh on this list and the most common method to deal with a taste or flavor we dislike is to plug our nose.
 Why does this work, though?
 The scent sense is one of the most powerful of the five senses, and it connects directly to the taste sense.

 When you eat or drink, the odors travel through the nose and down the back of your throat; during this time the tastes and flavors are enhanced.

 When you plug your nose, you stop the additional flavor enhancements from your senses, and the food or drink has a more bland taste.
 While it doesn't remove the flavor entirely, it can help get it down.

 How To Make A Tasty Pre-Workout?

 Making an all-natural pre-workout (good tasting pre-workout) isn't that difficult.
 It can cost a bit more as you need to purchase all of the main ingredients, such as your branched-chain amino acids, minerals, caffeine anhydrous, and flavorings.

 The good news is that you can also make smoothies, add fruit juices and control exactly what goes into your mix and how much.
 The ingredients are also left up to you.
 If you want orange juice or fresh ginger, coconut milk, or even more whey protein, you can add it.

-By mixing your own pre-workout drink, you also get full control over the flavor and taste so you can create something you enjoy drinking.
+By making your own pre-workout drink, you also get full control over the flavor and taste so you can create something you enjoy drinking.
 There won’t be any artificial flavors, and you can use your favorite sweetener to mimic sugary tastes.

 Without a proprietary blend, you will know exactly what and how much is in your own mix.
 You can avoid many chemical compounds and other pre-workout formulations that may not help you burn fat or enhance workout performance.